HV-Tech-Corporation/HV-monitor-vehicle/README.md

 - Instructions on how to install Molecule can be found in the [Molecule website](https://molecule.readthedocs.io/en/latest/installation.html). *You will also need to install the Molecule plugins package and the Docker Python SDK.*
 - To run any of the NGINX Plus Molecule tests, you must first copy your NGINX Plus license to the role's [`files/license`](/files/license/) directory.

+## Accident Cost Algorithm
+- Our project aims to visualize Accident Cost by QT Framework